 Are there Nature Conservancy staff actually working at these project locations?

 Yes!
-The Conservancy has staff and scientists based in all three countries who work with a network of in-country partners - including governments, forestry companies, local cooperatives, non-governmental organizations and local communities.
+The Conservancy has staff and scientists based in all four countries who work with a network of in-country partners - including governments, forestry companies, local cooperatives, non-governmental organizations and local communities.
 We offer assistance and technical guidance using established Conservancy projects as a model to accelerate results and minimize costs.

 I want to help!
 How can I get involved?